neuecoreutils/info/README.md

 </p>

-The sole purpose of this branch is to rewrite all the mistakes in neueCoreutils and reset the whole repository.
+The sole purpose of this branch is to rewrite all the previous mistakes in neueCoreutils and reset the whole repository in general.

 Some of the applications like `test` will temporarily have its development stopped.